The LHCb upgrade I: RICH

 \subsubsection{Simulation setup and typical output}

 The simulation used to obtain the results presented in this section includes the up to date information on the \rich geometry and on the properties of its optical system and photon detection chain.
 The properties of the individual photon detector channels, such as the \Mapmt{} gain and noise, are accounted for; in addition, background sources such as cross-talk, afterpulses and scintillation photons produced by charged particles in the \cffour radiator are included as well~\cite{Blake:2015wia}.
 In the simulation, the values related to the mentioned aspects of the individual channels are based on the data acquired during quality assurance procedures with a 900\volt bias voltage for the \Mapmt{s}.
 The study is performed using a sample of 10\,000 events containing a \ensuremath{\Bs \to \phi \phi} decay as typical signal events.
 The simulated data are obtained with the standard upgrade configuration, corresponding to an instantaneous luminosity of $\lum =2 \times 10^{33}\invcma\invsec$.
 The \Pid performance, after the application of the reconstruction algorithms, is reported for tracks in the momentum range of 2--100\gevc and \pt larger than 0.5\gevc.
-Only the tracks that traverse the full \lhcb tracking system acceptance are used.
+Only the tracks that traverse the full \lhcb tracking system acceptance are used.\looseness=-1

-The average \Mapmt quantum efficiency curve, which is used in the simulation, is shown in Fig.~\ref{fig:rich:qe}, together with a typical \Pid performance curve, representing the probability to misidentify a pion as a kaon versus the probability to correctly identify the particle as a kaon.
-The expected hit occupancy in the \Mapmt{} as a function of the \Mapmt identifier is reported in Fig.~\ref{fig:rich:occupancy}.
+The average \Mapmt quantum efficiency curve, which is used in the simulation, is shown in figure~\ref{fig:rich:qe}, together with a typical \Pid performance curve, representing the probability to misidentify a pion as a kaon versus the probability to correctly identify the particle as a kaon.
+The expected hit occupancy in the \Mapmt{} as a function of the \Mapmt identifier is reported in figure~\ref{fig:rich:occupancy}.